International Conference on Computer and Information Technology

 International Conference on Computer and Information Technology or ICCIT is a series of computer science and information technology based conferences that is hosted in Bangladesh since 1997 by a different university each year.
 ICCIT provides a forum for researchers, scientists, and professionals from both academia and industry to exchange up-to-date knowledge and experience in different fields of computer science/engineering and information and communication technology (ICT).
 This is a regularly held ICT based major annual conference (held typically in December) in Bangladesh now in its 25th year.
 ICCIT series has succeeded in engaging the most number of universities in Bangladesh from both public and private sectors.
 Each new university in Bangladesh have been investing in computer science, computer engineering, information systems, and related fields.

 Starting 2008, the ICCIT is co-sponsored by IEEE.
 On average, since 2003, 31.1% manuscripts submitted are accepted for presentation and inclusion in the IEEE Xplore Digital Library, one of the largest scholarly research database containing over two million records that indexes, abstracts, and provides full-text for articles and papers on computer science, electrical engineering, electronics, information technology, and physical sciences.

 History

-ICCIT trace its history to 1997 when University of Dhaka organized a conference, National Conference on Computer and Information Systems (NCCIS) based on IT and Computer Science.
-Probably it was the first initiative to organize an IT based conference in Bangladesh with participation from multiple universities.
-Very next year in 1998, this conference was renamed to its current name and gained international status by opening its door to the participants from outside of Bangladesh.
-Since then each year a university approved by the ICCIT committee hosts this event during late December.
+ICCIT traces its history to 1997 when the University of Dhaka organized a conference, National Conference on Computer and Information Systems (NCCIS) based on IT and Computer Science.
+It was the first initiative to organize an IT based conference in Bangladesh with participation from multiple universities.
+In 1998, the conference was renamed to its current name and gained international status by opening its door to the participants from outside of Bangladesh.
+Since then, each year a university approved by the ICCIT committee hosts this event during late December.